Onemind-Services-LLC/cloudmydc-docs/docs/Elastic VPS/Elastic VPS Management/VPS Configuration.md

 </div>

-The platform **[Horizontal Scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling)** functionality allows to easily adjust the number of servers in your environment using the appropriate “**-**” and “**+**” buttons.
+The platform **[horizontal scaling](/docs/ApplicationSetting/Scaling%20And%20Clustering/Horizontal%20Scaling)** functionality allows to easily adjust the number of servers in your environment using the appropriate “**-**” and “**+**” buttons.
 Herewith, you can select the preferred scaling mode:

 - **_Stateless_** - simultaneously creates all new nodes from the base image template
 - **_Stateful_** - sequentially copies file system of the master container into the new nodes